KarolloS/STM32_F1_StdPeriph-course/README.md

 # STM32 F1 StdPeriph course

-Sollution to all problems from the following [STM32 course](https://forbot.pl/blog/stm32-praktyce-1-platforma-srodowisko-id2733) (in polish).
+Solution to all problems from the following [STM32 course](https://forbot.pl/blog/stm32-praktyce-1-platforma-srodowisko-id2733) (in polish).

 Topics covered:
 * Basic info about STM32